 From an economic perspective, cloud consumers can save huge IT capital investments and be charged on the basis of a pay-only-for-what-you-use pricing model.

+Ch.Dayakar Reddy MCA, M-Tech, MPhil, Ph.D, Professor and HOD, CMR College of Engineering & Technology, Hyderabad.

-One of the most appealing aspects of cloud computing is its elasticity, which provides an illusion of infinite, ondemand resources making it an attractive environment for highly scalable, multi tiered applications.
-K Suresh Kumar Assistant Professor, Dept of Computer Science & Engineering, St. Mary's Engineering College, Deshmukhi.
+One of the most appealing aspects of cloud computing is its elasticity, which provides an illusion of infinite, on-demand resources making it an attractive scalable, multi tiered environment for highly applications.
 However, this can create additional challenges for back-end, transactional database systems, which were designed without elasticity in mind.
 Despite the efforts o f key-value stores like Amazon's SimpleDB, Dynamo, and Google's Bigtable to provide scalable access to huge amounts of data, transactional guarantees remain a bottleneck.
 To provide scalability and elasticity, cloud services often make heavy use of replication to ensure consistent performance and availability.
 As a result, many cloud services rely on the notion of eventual consistency when propagating data throughout the system.

 This consistency model is a variant of weak consistency that allows data to be inconsistent among some replicas during the update process, but ensures that updates will eventually be propagated to all replicas.
 This makes it difficult to strictly maintain the ACID guarantees, as the "C" (consistency) part of ACID is sacrificed to provide reasonable availability.
-In systems that host sensitive resources, accesses are protected via authorization policies that describe the conditions under which users should be permitted access to resources.
-These policies describe relationships between the system principles, as well as the certified credentials that users must provide to attest to their attributes.
+In systems that host sensitive resources, accesses are protected via authorization policies that describe the conditions under which users should be permitted resources.
+These policies access to describe relationships between the system principles, as well as the certified credentials that users must provide to attest to their attributes.

 In a transactional database system that is deployed in a highly distributed and elastic system such as the cloud, policies would typically be replicated very much like data among multiple sites, often following the same weak or eventual consistency model.
 It therefore becomes possible for a policy-based authorization system to make unsafe decisions using stale policies.
 Interesting consistency problems can arise as transactional database systems are deployed in cloud environments and use policy-based authorization systems to protect sensitive resources.
 In addition to handling consistency issues among database replicas, we must also handle two types of security inconsistency conditions.
+First, the system may suffer from policy inconsistencies during policy updates due to the relaxed consistency model underlying most cloud services.
+In this paper, we address this confluence of data, policy, and credential problems inconsistency that can emerge as transactional database systems are deployed to the cloud.